attackgithub/entropy/README.md

     INFO: Entropy Exploit is an IP webcamera exploit also named CNVD-2017-02776

-# How to install dependences
+# How to install entropy

-    INFO: This is programs needed for entropy

-> pip3 install -r related.txt
+    INFO: Entropy files will be installed into /bin and /usr/local/bin as /bin/entropy and /usr/local/bin/entropy!

+> cd entropy

+> chmod +x install.sh

+> ./install.sh

+# How to uninstall entropy

+> cd entropy

+> chmod +x uninstall.sh

+> ./uninstall.sh

+# How to execute entropy (command)

+> entropy -h

-# How to execute entropy
+# How to execute entropy (python3)

 > cd entropy